 #2 Updated by Bjoern Michaelsen about 3 years ago

 Fresh is and will stay the default download version on our webpage.
 If you want to improve the stability of the default download on initial release, the way to achive that is to motivate more users to test the beta releases and report issues so they can be fixed by x.y.0.

 Switching the default download to "LibreOffice still" will do nothing to improve the default download: 1/ people will download a later version 2/ people will find bugs later 3/ people will report bugs later 4/ bugs will be fixed later => Thus LibreOffice still would have the same quality as LibreOffice fresh today, but be released 6 months later.

 Dont assume that "LibreOffice still" has more fixes that "LibreOffice fresh" by magic means.
 It is better because people reported issues against "LibreOffice fresh" and those were fixed.
 If you want to have more fixes in "LibreOffice fresh", you should run and test LibreOffice beta releases (and release candidates) vigourously and motivate others to do the same, e.g. in bug hunting sessions: https://wiki.documentfoundation.org/BugHunting_Session_4.4.0_RC1

-#3 Updated by Michael Meeks almost 3 years ago
+#3 Updated by Michael Meeks about 3 years ago

 Completely agreed with Bjoern; we love to have people testing our master builds - this is by far the best place to watch for changes, and test them in such a way to improve quality the fastest, and get to know the developers too: http://dev-builds.libreoffice.org/daily/master/ Thanks.